 GIFCon 2021 will take place online as follows:

-1) Keynotes via Zoom or similar platform, also streamed via YouTube and recorded for later viewing
+1) Keynotes via Zoom, also streamed via YouTube and recorded for later viewing

 More details to follow.

 Communications officer: Katarina O’Dette

 Diversity and Accessibility officer: Mariana Rios Maldonado

 Fantasy MLitt Liaison officer: Halle Campise